homanchou/xr/book/01-About-this-book.md

 ### Summary

 This book is about how to use the Phoenix Web Framework (and other building blocks like Babylon.js and WebRTC) to create a website that can host a variety of meeting rooms where each room URL is a 3D immersive web experience for games or meetings.
 It's not a book that teaches Phoenix or Elixir (the language it's based on), or Typescript (the language Babylon.js is based on).
-However we'll go over the design approach and share code snippets along the way so if you follow along from beginning to end you should have a good understanding of how every piece fits together.
+However we'll go over the design approach and explain code snippets along the way so if you follow along from beginning to end you should have a good understanding of how every piece fits together.